davidgasquez/handbook/Organizations.md

 - Decision making should be pushed down the hierarchy to the practitioner.
 - An organization exhibits risk aversion comparable to the most risk averse decision maker in the decision chain.
 - Every business has an equation that describes how it generates revenue.
 Write it down and decompose it to better understand the relationships.
 [Don't try to optimize that number or it'll be gamed](https://www.fast.ai/2019/09/24/metrics/).
 Solve Problems, not [[metrics]].
 When a measure becomes a target, it ceases to be a good measure.
 Not everything that counts can be measured, and not everything that can be measured counts.
 [The more important a metric is in social decision making, the more likely it is to be manipulated](https://en.wikipedia.org/wiki/Campbell%27s_law).
+  - Your stated strategy must match the strategy revealed in the context of decision making (budgets and teams).
 - [[Data Culture|Data]] can be valuable in helping you understand the world, test hypotheses, and move beyond gut instincts or hunches. [[Metrics]] can be useful when they are in their proper context and place.
   - Use data to identify friction points, and constantly experiment with changes to make things easier for you and your customers.
 - How does the [data-informed product loop look](https://cutlefish.substack.com/p/tbm-852-the-data-informed-product)?